-Because Bridgewater State University is a public institution - and public universities are considered to be the quintessential "marketplaces of ideas" - the rights of both the campus community and the general public to engage in expressive activities should be broadly construed.
+Because Bridgewater State University is a public institution - and public universities are considered to be the quintessential "marketplaces of ideas" - the rights of both the campus community and the general public to engage in free speech activities are quite broad.
 Free speech rights, however, are not absolute.
-Public universities are legally permitted to regulate the time, place, and manner of expressive activities, so that these activities do not intrude upon or interfere with the academic programs or the administrative processes of the university or violate the rights of others.
+Public universities are legally permitted to regulate the time, place, and manner of speech-related activities, so that these activities do not intrude upon or interfere with the academic programs or the administrative processes of the university, or violate the rights of others.

 Freedom of expression does not extend to actions that are illegal under valid applicable laws.
-In particular, this policy does not endorse or relieve any person from legal liability for actions that amount to libel, slander, true threats, or obscenity.
+In particular, this policy does not endorse or relieve any person from legal liability for actions that amount to libel, slander, or obscenity.
 Moreover, all speech and assembly activities must be conducted in accordance with university regulations.